vova-tarasov/magento2-containers/README.md

 # Magento 2 Containers

-This repository acts as a first building block for all environments.
+This repository is a first building block to run Magento 2 in a cloud (GCP, AWS, Azure) and is suitable for all environments (development, UAT, production).

 [![Build Status](https://travis-ci.com/vova-tarasov/magento2-containers.svg?branch=master)](https://travis-ci.com/vova-tarasov/magento2-containers)